Bioinformatics Network

 Network leads

-Dr Jennifer Boer
+Dr. Jennifer Boer

-Dr Alice Johnstone
+Dr. Alice Johnstone

-Membership and contacting Bioinformatics
+Membership and contacting the Bioinformatics Network

 Whether you're a wet-lab biologist, a computational scientist, an early-career researcher, or a student, the network offers opportunities to connect, collaborate, and advance your bioinformatics knowledge.